 You are responsible for your own pets under almost all circumstances.

 The vast majority of animals coming to Norway from Ukraine do not arrive in accordance with the Norwegian Food Safety Authority's guidelines and must therefore be held in quarantine.
-The quarantine period may be carried out either in a kennel or in a home, following specific requirements for "home quarantine" set by the Norwegian Food Safety Authority.
-The Norwegian Food Safety Authority is responsible for this stage of the process.
-It is not allowed to carry out home quarantine at a reception centre.

 Your pet might clear quarantine before you leave the reception centre.
 In such case, your pet may stay with you at the centre for a short period of time if the centre allows it.
 Certain reception centres have made preparations for pets to be accommodated at the centre.
-It is the decision of the reception centre itself whether or not to allow animals in.
+It is the decision of the reception centre whether or not to allow animals in.

 Read more about the different activities you will go through at the arrival centre.